The Woodlands, TX

 I rolled into transition and had to grab my bag because the volunteers seemed to be flustered.
 I went into the changing tent, put on my gear and ran to get my bike.
 Thankfully this transition wasn’t too long compared to Louisville.

-I started the bike and saw my husband run to different spots to see me along the beginning of the course.
-Once we hit the highway I got into a great groove, averaging 21 MPH.
+I started the and once we hit the highway I got into a great groove, averaging 21 MPH.
 There were some rollers and by rollers I mean overpasses. the boy scout aid station at the turnaround was definitely one of the best.
 On the way back up, the pros passed me.
 They were flying!
 This was also the time I noticed no USAT officials on the highway.
 I was kind of confused by that.

 I hit the turnaround and headed back down the highway grabbed my special needs nutrition and peace’d out of there fast.
 Also interesting to see the line for the bathroom was long.
 The one thing that was fascinating was that I felt a headwind on the way down.
 A not enjoyable one that slowed my speed down.
 I was thrilled when I hit the boy scout turnaround which once again was the best aid station.
 I grabbed some vaseline cause I felt some rubbing on my arms and wanted to prevent chafing (even though it was too late) and headed back up the highway.
 I also forgot to mention that during the second loop I began to notice that there were many pelotons taking place.
 For some reason, the officials were not on the course and as a result, a lot of people were drafting.
 Huge groups of them!
 It turns out that a lot of people were drafting and causing bad accidents (I saw one happen in front of me) and the police weren’t allowing the officials onto the course.
 I headed back into transition and saw that I beat my last bike time by about 40 minutes!!
 I was stoked.